farcrycore/plugin-memcached/README.md

 # Memcached Plugin

+NOTE: This plugin is compatible with FarCry 7.1.0 and over.

 *Memcached is a commercial plugin (available with the FarCry Commercial Licence)*

 Memcached replaces the default object and webskin caching mechanism in Core with